commercialhaskell/stack/doc/config_command.md

 stack config set COMMAND

 Available commands:
-  install-ghc              Configure whether Stack should automatically install
+  install-ghc              Configure whether or not Stack should automatically
-                           GHC when necessary.
+                           install GHC when necessary.
-  package-index            Configure Stack's package index resolver                 Change the snapshot of the current project, using the
+  package-index            Configure Stack's package index recommend-stack-upgrade  Configure whether or not Stack should notify the user
-                           resolver key.
-  snapshot                 Change the snapshot of the current project. system-ghc               Configure whether Stack should use a system GHC
+                           if it identifes a new version of Stack is available. resolver                 Change the snapshot of the current project, using the resolver key. snapshot                 Change the snapshot of the current project. system-ghc               Configure whether or not Stack should use a system GHC installation.
-                           installation or not.
 ~~~

 The `stack config set` commands allow the values of keys in YAML configuration